architecture-first/boa-showcase/docs/programming/Concepts.md

 Why do applications work that way?
 Who enjoys filling out wizards online only to find out some piece of information is missing so the entire session must be discarded?

-The backward-compatibility and degraded experience approach allows for easier releases in a microservice environment.
+The backward-compatibility and degraded-experience approach allows for easier releases in a microservice environment.
 We still want to fail fast if we have to fail, but let's reduce the times there is a complete failure.
 We also want to provide as much information as usable in the error log to quickly find the problem.
 This does not mean randomly log everything, but instead carefully plan the logging strategy so that a technical support person can resolve the issue without calling you for help.